-Music software is released on a frequent basis and while there aren't many specific music practice software programs there are many others to support and enhance your practice.
+While there aren't many specific music practice software programs there are many others to support and enhance your practice.
+Music software is released on a frequent basis so come back often and check for new reviews.
 The main thing to remember when using any music software to support your practice is that it is you who is doing the practice - not the music software!You need to be sure the software you are using for music practice is making your instrumental practice more effective and efficient.
 For instance, Guitar Hero is a lot of fun, and it may even enhance your timing and hand-eye coordination... but it isn´t music practice software and it won't improve your real guitar playing!
 Having said that, I have seen some people playing Guitar Hero who don't play guitar... but if they spent as much time playing guitar as guitar hero they would be AMAZING!

 Recording yourself playing and listening back to it while following the score is an excellent way to evaluate what needs to be practiced.
 When we are playing we are often concentrating so hard on getting the note, timing, articulation, dynamics and tempo right we forget the most important thing... to listen to how we sound!